 Welcome the Shimano BA01 Battery Adapter (AKA bottle-mount-hole-moving plate).

-I can’t remember were I read about it, or who to give credit to for this hack, but it’s a ripper, and solved the issue with style.
-Nice, neat and clean, it attached to the current holes, and moves them 50mm in the desired direction.
-The perfect amount for the Fueltank XL’s.
+I can’t remember where I read about it, or who to give credit to for this hack, but it’s a ripper and solved the issue with style.
+Nice, neat, and clean, it attached to the current holes and moves them 50mm in the desired direction.
+The perfect amount for Fueltank XL’s.

 Next up was the go-to bottle on the road.
 The one that we’ll be picking up numerous times every day of every month.
-I’ve decided on the Kleen Kanteen 1182ml with sport cap and added extra dust cap (What’s with all the ‘dust-cap’ talk you ask?
-Well, I’ve heard there are some pretty grimey roads in the world, and team that with a multitude of waterborne diseases, I think I’ll keep give my drinking spout a little protection).
+I’ve decided on Kleen Kanteen 1182ml with a sport cap and added extra dust cap (What’s with all the ‘dust-cap’ talk you ask?
+Well, I’ve heard there are some pretty grimy roads in the world, and team that with a multitude of waterborne diseases, I think I’ll keep giving my drinking spout a little protection).
 It’s rock-solid, tried-and-tested, and a veteran in the water bottle game.

 Of course, you could, and I’ve heard it’s a very popular option and the best way to go according to some, use a 1.5/2L PET bottle, rinsed out with a Powerade cap on it.
 It will carry your water, they are dead cheap and easy to replace around the world.
 Who knows, maybe we will have resorted to these before we get to Australia.
 With my obsession, I doubt it.